ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader then begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.

+Changing a collection job's parameters is illegal, so further requests to `PUT /tasks/{tasks}/collection_jobs/{collection-job-id}` for the same `collection-job-id` but with a different `CollectionReq` in the body MUST fail with an HTTP client error status code.

 After receiving the response to its `CollectionReq`, the Collector makes an HTTP `POST` request to the collection job URI to check on the status of the collect